Agent Orange and Prostate Cancer Veterans Disability Benefits

 If you had “boots on the ground” in a place with Agent Orange, your prostate cancer is presumed to have come from your Agent Orange exposure.
 Since those veterans are eligible for benefits, their surviving spoused may be eligible when they pass.

-If you are the surviving spouse of a veteran that died from prostate cancer, you may be eligible for DIC veteran widow benefits.
+If you are the surviving spouse of a veteran that died from prostate cancer, you may be eligible for DIC benefits for widows.
 According to a VA study, veterans exposed to Agent Orange are not only at a higher risk for prostate cancer, but are also more likely to develop aggressive forms of the disease.
+Woods & Woods DIC veteran widow benefits lawyers have fought the VA in many DIC claims for Agent Orange related illnesses.

 Prostate Cancer Common Among Veterans